smitelli/scottsmitelli.com/src/content/articles/oncall/index.md

     - after a while just the weight of "maybe" really interferes with life
     - i actually started hating my phone (maybe a good thing). that notification gave me PTSD
     - sometimes the issue can't be fixed
+        - the more the org farms out to third parties, the more bizzare and unpredictable (and unfixable) the problems become
         - hurricane sandy is bearing down and the fuel pumps at 33 whitehall flooded
         - us-east-1 fails
 - we need to talk about kafka